A butterfly can never be caged or it dies.

 Yende’s story is well-known to the majority of the opera world as she discovered the art form for the first time when she heard the duet from Délibes’ “Lakme” on an airline commercial.
 When she heard the piece she couldn’t believe that something like it could ever exist and that was the moment she knew opera was what she wanted to do.

 In her debut solo album for Sony Classical, Yende’s journey is documented through the selections she chose to record.
 Each piece has great significance to her and the varied pieces represent milestones including her Metropolitan Opera debut, her discovery of the art form and her Operalia competition victory among others.

-The debut album was a long way in the making, starting after she won the Belvedere International Competition in 2009.
+The debut album was a long time in the making, starting after she won the Belvedere International Competition in 2009.
 At that point, the soprano was highly sought-after by all the record companies.
 But she wasn’t ready.
 She remained unready to transform into a star.

 “Everybody wanted to offer me the world and wanted to make me a star and I knew that that was not what I wanted.
 I had just found opera and I didn’t even know what it was.
 I needed to educate myself.
 And so in choosing a way forward, I chose to go to La Scala, a place where I knew I was not going to be recognized.”

 Her training at La Scala helped her immerse herself in the world of opera and it allowed her to educate herself in many ways.
 She traveled, learned languages and developed as an artist.
 She transformed.

 All the while, there remained major suitors for her talent, the watchful executives at Sony Classical, who were still hoping that when ready, she would join them as an exclusive artist.

 “They were able to visit me and follow me knowing that they were keeping an eye on me and I was also keeping an eye them.
 Because it is a two-way thing.
 So I acquired the time of seven years growing the instrument, the person and growing in the industry.”